parthenon-hpc-lab/parthenon/benchmarks/burgers/README.md

 \end{align}
 $$

-where (1) is from storing the solution, updates, intermediate values, and the derived quantity and (2)-(4) are for intercell fluxes in each direction.
+where the first term is from storing the solution, updates, intermediate values, and the derived quantity and the latter three terms are for intercell fluxes in each direction.
 For $16^3$ mesh blocks with 4 ghost cells, as configured by default in the provided input file, this corresponds to
 $$
 \begin{equation*}
 \frac{M}{sizeof(Real)} = 181440 N_{blocks} N_{vars}